 all help us recycle NAD.
 I bring this up because I believe there is too much emphasis being on niacin/NR alone.
 Biology is more complicated than any single nutrient.
 The B vitamins all work in synergy with each other to accomplish healthy things.
 These vitamins also help tryptophan make NAD too (see below).

 You can take a B complex supplement or eat foods that contain B vitamins.
 What foods are they?
 Basically, fruits, veggies, seeds, beans, meats and poultry.

 6 Take A Walk/Lift Some Weights

 As we get older, the NAMPT enzyme decreases.
-Research – involving different kinds of animals – has demonstrated physical activity can increase NAMPT.
-This in turn, increases cellular NAD levels.
+Research involving different animals has demonstrated that physical activity can increase NAMPT.
+This, in turn, increases cellular NAD levels.